How to Read Syringes for Medication Measurements

 Don't Worry.
 This course is not about learning the ENTIRE subject of medication administration.
 Instead, this course targets one specific skill that many beginning students find challenging—reading syringes to determine the amount of medication in syringes (5 mL, 3 mL, 1 mL, U100).

-Joshua Farquharson is an award-winning learning experience designer, educator, and founder of Allied Health Tools LLC.
-Joshua worked in the higher education industry, where he designed learning experiences, led two academic programs, and taught more than twenty allied health subjects.
+Joshua Farquharson, MA-ILT, AHI, is an award-winning learning experience designer, educator, and founder of Allied Health Tools LLC.
+Joshua worked in higher education, where he designed learning experiences for health care career training, led two academic programs, and taught more than twenty allied health subjects.
 He also served on Cengage Learning’s Medical Assisting Advisory Board, performed textbook reviews for Cengage and McGraw-Hill, and contributed to the Merlot II Program, earning top reviews for his submissions.
+His Allied Health Tools YouTube channel has accumulated over 30,000 subscribers and 3 million views.
 Joshua combines his love of teaching and design to create learning experiences that educate, inspire, and empower his audience to believe in themselves and live a life of success.

 Frequently Asked Questions